 Disclosure of clinical studies and publication of results

-We are obligated to disclose findings from our clinical studies.
-We do this publicly in a complete, accurate, balanced, transparent, and timely manner as laid out in our Clinical Trial Disclosure Policy.
-Our clinical study designs and results are made public in the international ClinicalTrials.gov database run by the U.S. National Institutes of Health (NIH), which can also be accessed via the World Health Organization’s International Clinical Trials Registry Platform (ICTRP).
-Furthermore, in accordance with EU regulations, we publish results from our clinical studies in the EU Drug Regulating Authorities Clinical Trials (EudraCT) database, which is run by the European Medicines Agency (EMA).
+We are obliged to disclose information from our clinical studies, which we do publicly in a complete, accurate, balanced, transparent and timely manner, as laid out in our Clinical Trial Disclosure Policy.
+Our clinical study designs and results are made public in the international ClinicalTrials.gov database run by the United States National Institutes of Health (NIH), which can also be accessed via the World Health Organization’s International Clinical Trials Registry Platform (ICTRP).
+Furthermore, in accordance with EU regulations, we publish results from our clinical studies in the European Union Drug Regulating Authorities Clinical Trials (EudraCT) database, which is run by the European Medicines Agency (EMA).
 If required by local laws and regulations, we publish study results on other publicly accessible platforms.
-We provide clinical study report synopses and summaries of study results in plain language on our clinical trials website.
+In 2018, we provided participants of ten studies with Lay Patient Summaries, which explain clinical study results in plain language.

-We publish results from our clinical studies in medical journals in line with applicable laws and industry codes.
-In this way, we adhere in particular to the current version of the Good Publication Practice (GPP3) and follow the recommendations of the International Committee of Medical Journal Editors (ICMJE).
-Our Medical Publications Policy ensures compliance with all relevant standards, and we use defined standard procedures for scientific publications on our products.
-In addition, we reference our clinical trial publications on our website.
-Our Standard on Clinical Trial Data Transparency underscores our strong commitment in this matter.
+We make sure that results from our clinical studies are published in medical journals in line with applicable laws and industry codes.
+In doing so, we adhere in particular to the current version of the Good Publication Practice (GPP3) and follow the recommendations of the International Committee of Medical Journal Editors (ICMJE).
+Our Medical Publications Policy ensures compliance with all relevant standards and we have defined standard procedures for scientific publications on our products.

 Enabling early access to new medicines

-Not all patients have the opportunity to take part in a clinical study and must therefore wait for a new pharmaceutical product to be approved.
-Through our Early Access Program, we can, under specific circumstances, enable patients to gain early access to new, potentially life-saving medicines.
-The offer is aimed at people with serious conditions who have already received all available therapies without success.
-It allows them to be treated with medicines that have already been clinically tested but have not yet been approved.
-Furthermore, we offer patients who participated in one of our clinical studies post-study access to the investigational product, provided that certain conditions are met.
-Here, too, we meet stringent statutory, ethical and scientific standards.
+Not all patients can take part in a clinical study and so must wait for a new pharmaceutical product to be approved.
+Through our Early Access Program, we are, under specific circumstances, enabling patients to gain early access to new, potentially life-saving medicines.
+The offer is aimed at people with serious conditions who have already used all the available therapies without success.
+It allows them to obtain medicines that have already been clinically tested but not yet obtained marketing approval.
+Here too we meet stringent statutory, ethical and scientific standards.
 By performing a thorough assessment of all available data, we ensure that the potential benefits outweigh the potential risks for patients.
-Position papers on early access and post-study access are available on our website.
+We have published a position paper on the Early Access Program on our website.

 In addition to conducting our own clinical research programs and studies, we also support studies proposed by independent investigators, so-called investigator-sponsored studies (ISS).
-Our ISS Principle defines an ISS as “an unsolicited request for funding and/or supply of an investigational or marketed product by a third-party investigator/institution that initiates and conducts an independent scientific investigation as the regulatory sponsor”.
-By granting financial or material support for independent human subject research, we seek to stimulate the advancement of clinical and medical knowledge and patient care in our therapeutic areas of interest and support the safe and effective use of our products.
+Our ISS Principles, published on our website in 2018, define an ISS as “an unsolicited request for funding and/or supply of an investigational or marketed product by a third-party investigator/institution that initiates and conducts an independent scientific investigation as the regulatory sponsor.”
+By granting financial or material support for independent human subject research, we seek to stimulate the advancement of clinical and medical knowledge and patient care in our areas of therapeutic interest, and to support the safe and effective use of our products.
 We give priority to research that is innovative and has the potential to address specific unmet medical or scientific needs.
-Our principles, framework and standards for granting support for ISS and our collaboration with independent investigators are specified in our ISS Principle, which is available on our website and in our corresponding policy and standard operating procedure.
+Our principles, framework and standards for granting support for ISS and for our collaboration with independent investigators are specified in our ISS Principle and our corresponding policy and standard operating procedure.